 The awareness and behaviour of staff is the most important element in any organisation’s information security therefore staff should:

-Make sure that any personal information about patients/service users/clients and staff, that they hold or control, is effectively protected at all times against improper disclosure/loss.
-Many disclosures/losses are unintentional and avoidable.
+Make sure that any personal data about patients/service users/clients and staff, that they hold or control (process), is effectively protected at all times against improper disclosure/loss.
+Many disclosures/losses are unintentional and avoidable

 Ensure that errors give rise to learning – lessons can usually be learnt from errors allowing good practice for the future

-If there is an error; report the incident to the Information Governance Office and record the incident on Datix, the Practice incident and risk management system.
+If there is an error; report the incident to the Information Governance Team and record the incident on Datix, the Practice incident and risk management system

-Share your good practice - if you identify ways in which information handling can be improved in your work area and share with colleagues
+Share any good practice - if staff identify ways in which information handling can be improved in their work area and share with colleagues

-Encourage others to share their good practice.
+Encourage others to share their good practice

-Promote teamwork being the key to ensuring that all personal data is treated with respect and with regard for confidentiality.
+Promote teamwork being the key to ensuring that all personal data is treated with respect and with regard for confidentiality

-Ensures that all staff within the Practice are aware of their responsibilities whilst using social networking sites
+Ensures that all staff within the Practice are aware of their responsibilities whilst using social networking sites,

-Refers to all user activity in relation to e-mail, and the internet.
+e-mail, and the internet.

 Basic Principles

-To enable St Helens and Knowsley Teaching Hospitals NHS Practice and its staff -
+To enable the Practice and its staff -

 To hold information securely and confidentially